Logo

 Dealing with Overmixed Batter

-On the other hand, if your cake batter is too thick, you can try adding a small amount of liquid, such as milk or water, to thin it out.
-Again, it’s important to make these adjustments gradually, adding small amounts at a time and mixing thoroughly after each addition until the desired consistency is reached.
-If the batter is still too thick, you can also try gently folding in a bit of whipped egg whites to lighten it up and add some airiness.
+If your cake batter is too thick, you can thin it out by adding small amounts of liquid, such as milk or water, to it.
+Again, these should be made in increments and well mixed after each addition until the right consistency is achieved.
+If the batter is still too thick, you can also try folding in a little whipped egg whites to lighten it up and add some airiness.